finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Cancel executions

-Cancel one or more executions from a transaction portfolio.
+Cancel one or more executions which exist in a specified transaction portfolio.

 ### Example